lupyuen/lupyuen.github.io/src/usb.md

 Our PineDio USB Driver has an issue with __CH341 SPI Transfers__...

-__Transmitting a LoRa Message on PineDio USB above 29 bytes will cause message corruption!__
+__Transmitting a LoRa Message on PineDio USB longer than 29 bytes will cause message corruption!__

 Thus we limit the Transmit LoRa Message Size to __29 bytes__.